 This brings me to our grand finale:

-The Harvard Business Review has an awesome article that details strategies on how to turn business cards into long-lasting business relationships.
+- Reach out to new connections: The Harvard Business Review has an awesome article that details strategies on how to turn business cards into long-lasting business relationships.
 Reading it will help you ditch your Rolodex, amp up your tech-savvy ways AND give your social media accounts a major workout.

-Because I’m dorky, I made a little cheat sheet for you at the top of the article!
-If you didn't already, be sure to download it!
+The worksheet will walk you through all of this if you didn't download it already.
 You can think of it as your conference compass.
 How do you feel like conferences have helped your business?
-Are there any conferences you’d recommend to other agents?
-Share in the comments below!